 16.1 When considering the attendance of pupils, especially persistent absentees, all staff will pay due regard and attention to safeguarding and child protection procedures (See Child Protection and Safeguarding Policies).
 It should not be assumed that persistent absenteeism is always associated with safeguarding or child protection concerns, but for the safety and interest of the child, it must be considered as these pupils will be considered vulnerable.
 Therefore, staff must be vigilant with safeguarding when dealing with pupils who are either persistent absentees or have a very low school attendance.
-Concerns with a pupil's attendance must be logged and discussed with the Designated Safeguarding Lead, who is the Head teacher, or the SENCO, who is the Deputy Designated Safeguarding Lead.
-In some cases, the decision may be made to contact the police to assist with locating children missing from school, especially if the school has not been able to make contact with the parents/carers of the child for more than 10 days.
-In these cases, the school will follow the guidance issued for children missing in education.
+Concerns with a pupil's attendance must be logged and discussed with the Designated Safeguarding Person, who is the Head teacher, or the SENCO, who is the Deputy Designated Safeguarding Person.